From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Methodology

+Figure~\ref{fig:arc} illustrates the overall architecture of WAR-R1, an LLM-based framework designed to jointly perform adaptive Web API recommendation and semantic reasoning.
+WAR-R1 is built on the TinyLlama \cite{zhang2024tinyllama} backbone and is trained in two stages: supervised fine-tuning and reinforcement learning.
+The framework consists of three main components: 1) \textbf{Dataset annotation} with natural-language rationales, 2) \textbf{Structured generation} using task-specific control tokens, and 3) \textbf{Reinforcement learning optimization} to align recommendations and explanations.

-Figure~\ref{fig:arc} depicts the overall architecture of WAR-Re.
-First, we augment the original corpus of historical mashup API calls by employing LLMs such as DeepSeek-R1 to generate explanatory reasons for why each target API is invoked, given both the mashup’s requirement description and the respective API’s function description.
-Next, WAR-Re, which is built upon a TinyLlama backbone, is trained in two stages: (1) Supervised fine-tuning.
-We perform standard language modeling with a cross-entropy loss to train the model to predict the next token in a sequence of mashup descriptions, recommended APIs and rationale texts.
-After supervised fine-tuning, WAR-Re acquires foundational capabilities for API recommendation and semantic reasoning.
-(2) GRPO Reinforcement Learning with Low-Rank Adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}.
-We then fine-tune the model via GRPO, incorporating LoRA to restrict trainable parameters to a lightweight subset, thereby reducing computational cost.
-After reinforcement learning, WAR-Re further enhances the performance, especially in alignment between recommendation and reasoning by ensuring more recommended APIs are accompanied by justificatory reasons.
+For the Supervised fine-tuning, we perform standard language modeling with a cross-entropy loss to train the model to predict the next token in a sequence of mashup descriptions, recommended APIs and rationale texts.
+After supervised fine-tuning, WAR-R1 acquires foundational capabilities for API recommendation and semantic reasoning.
+For the GRPO Reinforcement Learning with Low-Rank Adaptation (LoRA), We then fine-tune the model via GRPO, incorporating LoRA to restrict trainable parameters to a lightweight subset, thereby reducing computational cost.
+After reinforcement learning, WAR-R1 further enhances the performance, especially in alignment between recommendation and reasoning by ensuring more recommended APIs are accompanied by justificatory reasons.